Wyver-Solutions/wyver-solutions/my_collections/_posts/2020-08-20-content-conundrum.md

 The normal process for externally authored content is:

-1) Create
+1. Create
-2) Export from authoring tool
+2. Export from authoring tool
-3) Import to LMS
+3. Import to LMS
-4) Edit
+4. Edit
-5) Re-export from authoring tool
+5. Re-export from authoring tool
-6) Re-import to LMS
+6. Re-import to LMS

 What I'm looking for is:

-1) Create
+1. Create
-2) Make available in LMS
+2. Make available in LMS
-3) Edit
+3. Edit
-4) Nothing else - any edits (eg. typos, image changes) would be automatically available to the end-user
+4. Nothing else - any edits (eg. typos, image changes) would be automatically available to the end-user

-There was **lots** of responses to that original post.
+There were **lots** of responses to that original post.
 And a number of people who were watching the thread just to see what came of it.

 So, this post is a summary of what I discovered, and my conclusions.

 But first, an overview of **all** the requirements:

-## Business requirements
+#### Business requirements

 - To produce a large number of online scenarios and reference content
 - For use in low or zero bandwidth areas
 - In multiple languages

-## Functional requirements
+#### Functional requirements

 1. Able to create interactive materials (eg. questions, branching) as well as more straightforward text and video content
 2. The text content must be searchable from inside the LMS platform (Moodle)